frontend/toolbox/new-project/file-structure.md

 # File structure

-A fresh Toolbox project look like this :
+A fresh Toolbox project looks like this :

 ```plain
 .